yongpark/grocerio/README.md

 Users will be able to search through their lists by name.

 ## Sharing
-Reap karma from shairing your profile page and how much money you saved.
+Reap karma from sharing your profile page and how much money you saved.

 ## Other Features